bootleg-dev/blog/content/posts/convolutional-neural-networks.md

     image: ""
 ---

 **Convolutional Neural Networks (CNNs)** are a class of deep learning models designed to process visual data.

-CNNs mimic the way the human brain processes visual information, making them incredibly powerful for visual tasks.
+**Tensors:** A tensor can be conceptualized as an **N-dimensional** matrix.

+**Neurons:** A neuron functions as a computational unit, receiving **multiple inputs and generating a single output**.

+**Layers:** A layer consists of a **collection of neurons** that perform the same operation, sharing identical hyperparameters.

+**Kernel weights and biases:** Unique to each neuron, kernel weights and biases are adjusted during the training process, enabling the classifier to adapt to the specific problem and dataset.

 ## Key Concepts of CNN Components

 ### Convolutional Layer
 The convolutional layer applies filter(kernel) to the input image to extract features like edges and textures.